s0md3v/XSStrike/README.md

 Licensed under the GNU GPLv3, see [LICENSE](LICENSE) for more information.

 The WAF signatures in `/db/wafSignatures.json` are taken & modified from [sqlmap](https://github.com/sqlmapproject/sqlmap).
-I extracted them from sqlmap's waf detection modules which can found [here](https://github.com/sqlmapproject/sqlmap/blob/master/waf/) and converted them to JSON.
+I extracted them from sqlmap's waf detection modules which can found [here](https://github.com/sqlmapproject/sqlmap/blob/master/waf/) and converted them to JSON.\
+`/plugins/retireJS.py` is a modified version of [retirejslib](https://github.com/FallibleInc/retirejslib/).